In-app messages

 SettingDescription

-PriorityIf multiple messages are supposed to be shown to a particular customer for the same event, they will only see the message with the highest priority (highest number) as only one in-app message is being shown at a time.
-The message with lower priority would remain in the backlog and if it eventually becomes the message with the highest priority relative to remaining messages then it would be shown to the customer on a particular event.
+PriorityIf multiple messages are supposed to be shown to a particular customer for the same event, they will only see the message with the highest priority (highest number) as only one in-app message can be shown at a time.
+The message with lower priority would remain in the backlog, and if it eventually becomes the message with the highest priority relative to any remaining messages, then it would be shown to the customer on the specified event.

 Display delaySpecifies the time delay (in milliseconds) between the moments when the message is triggered and when it is actually displayed to the customer.